 Center for Global Engagement (CGE)

-The Center for Global Engagement is located in the Global and Multicultural Engagement building (The Globe) at 110 South Woodward Street, Tallahassee, FL 32306-4216.
-For more information, visit http://cge.fsu.edu/, call (850) 644-1702, or e-mail firstname.lastname@example.org.
+The Center for Global Engagement is located in the Global and Multicultural Engagement Building (The Globe) at 110 S. Woodward Avenue, Tallahassee, FL 32306; For more information, visit https://cge.fsu.edu, call (850) 644-1702, or e-mail firstname.lastname@example.org.